 KLG, founded in 1990 and based in Atlanta, joined Salas O’Brien’s South region.
 KLG’s primary clients were in higher education, corporate/commercial, and hospitality.
 The two owners of the firm, Danny Lundstrom (founder) and Robert Zendejas Jr., became principals of Salas O’Brien.
 Salas O’Brien jumped 133 spots to #300 on ENR’s list of Top 500 Design Firms.
 Revenue was $42,000,000.

-Salas O’Brien became a 100% employee-owned firm, fulfilling the vision of Darin and Paul from 10 years prior.
+Salas O’Brien became an employee-owned firm, fulfilling the vision of Darin and Paul from 10 years prior.
 All Salas O’Brien management and principals remained with the firm.
 Revenue was more than $60,000,000.

 Salas O’Brien makes the Inc. 5000 list of fastest growing companies in the United States for the fifth year in a row, an achievement only made by 10% of companies appearing on the list.

 Varo Engineers, founded in 1948 and based in Columbus, Ohio, joined Salas O’Brien.
 Under the leadership of Tim Burnham, executive leaders Doug Carrera, Andrew Lee, Dane Cox, Karl Holloway, Trent Stepp, and Jeremy Rhodes remain with the firm.
 Tim became managing principal of the Ohio/Midwest region.

 In addition to the merger with Varo Engineers, Salas O’Brien continued its growth by merging San Diego-based T-Squared Professional Engineers and Axiom Commissioning Group, led by Managing Principal Farzad Tadayon; Orlando-based Sims Wilkerson Cartier Engineering, led by Principals Gary Wilkerson, Kyle Cartier, Jeff Kirkman, and Adam Levine; and Concord, California-based Technical Roof Services.
 Combined, mergers in 2018 brought six new offices to Salas O’Brien, along with 250 new team members.